Raptor3um/ravencore-node/README.md

 rtmcore-node start
 ```

 Note: For your convenience, we distribute raptoreumd binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the Ravencore branch of [Raptoreum with additional indexing](https://github.com/Raptor3um/raptoreum/tree/0.15.0-rtmcore).
+For more detailed installation instructions, or if you want to compile the project yourself, then please see the rtmcore branch of [Raptoreum with additional indexing](https://github.com/Raptor3um/raptoreum/tree/0.15.0-rtmcore).

 ## Prerequisites